+What is Giftedness?
 Giftedness is a neurological diagnosis.
-It is not a “better than”, it’s just a different and often divergent ability to view and experience the world differently due to non-typical neurological makeup.
+It is not a “better than”; it’s just a different and often divergent ability to view and experience the world differently due to non-typical neurological makeup.

 The National Association for Gifted Children defines giftedness as such:

 “Gifted individuals are those who demonstrate outstanding levels of aptitude (defined as an exceptional ability to reason and learn) or competence (documented performance or achievement in top 10% or rarer) in one or more domains.
 Domains include any structured area of activity with its own symbol system (e.g., mathematics, music, language) and/or set of sensorimotor skills (e.g., painting, dance, sports).”

 Homeschooling gifted and twice-exceptional (gifted with special needs) learners is a wonderful way to allow your child to soar, but it is not all sunshine and roses, as some people believe.
 Being prepared for what you may encounter is the best way to begin homeschooling your gifted child.

 - Gifted children are often perfectionists and idealists and associate achievement with self-worth.
 This leads to fear of failure interfering with achievement.

 - Gifted children are asynchronous.
 This means that different abilities develop at different times, often with significant differences in mental capability and emotional maturity.